LiamMcLeod/steam-switch-electron/README.md

 It only works on Windows, I really only thought of designing it for Windows.
 Probably not a great idea but, hey ho.

+It doesn't connect to the Internet in anyway, so you can add it to your firewall without issue and I advise that you do so that you too are sure.

 ## Todos
 Remember checkbox still doesn't work, as I need to look into the registry tweaks required to make it work